ravichugh/sketch-n-sketch/README.md

 Evaluates arbitrary JavaScript using JavaScript's eval.
 Converts back the value to an interpretable value in our language, i.e. integers to integers, strings to strings, records to records, arrays to list.
 Can be useful to execute a program with user-defined values (e.g. `let username = __jsEval__ "document.getElementById('username')" in ...`).
 This function is not reversible.

 ### `transient` and `ignore` elements/attributes

+If an attribute's name starts with `transient`, the update algorithm will treat it like it does not even exists.
+Same for elements whose tagName is `transient`.
+If an attribute's name starts with `ignore`, the update algorithm will not propagate changes made to it.

+Therefore, the code should not produce `transient` elements or attributes, but they should be created either by third-party tools (e.g. toolbar) or scripts inside the generated document. `ignore` attributes not be created from scripts but be already defined in the code.

+If needed in the future, we could add other elements (e.g. `ignore`) or attributes decribing if the element or some attributes are transient or ignorable.

+### `transient` and `ignore` elements/attributes